Elder Candidate Training

 Ordination

-If not disqualified, Candidates will be ordained to the office of Elder in the month of June.
+If not disqualified, Candidates will be ordained to the office of Elder during the summer.

 Missio Dei Elder Considerations